-The original salad contained romaine lettuce, coddled eggs, garlic, Worcestershire sauce, lemon juice, olive oil, freshly grated Parmesan cheese, croutons, salt and pepper.
+No, the Caesar Salad is not named after the Roman Emperor.
+The salad was created far from Rome; it hails from Tijuana, Mexico.
+The original salad contained romaine lettuce, coddled eggs, garlic, Worcestershire sauce, lemon juice, olive oil, freshly grated Parmesan cheese, croutons, salt, and pepper.
 No anchovies.

-1938 Cardini moved to Los Angeles where he opened a gourmet food store.
-His patrons followed, arriving with empty wine bottles for him to fill with the dressing.
+In 1938 Cardini moved to Los Angeles, where he opened a gourmet food store.
+His patrons followed, arriving with empty wine bottles for him to fill with his dressing.
 In 1948, the demand for Cardini's famous dressing encouraged him to bottle it and to establish Caesar Cardini Foods with his daughter Rosa.
 He continued with the business until he passed away on November 3, 1956.
-Today, you can still buy the Caesar Cardini bottled salad dressing at the super market.
+Today, you can still buy the Caesar Cardini bottled salad dressing at the supermarket.

 Pictures from www.classicsandiego.com and the San Diego History Center